craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Custom Heritages.md

 People with a heavy Genasi heritage find themselves in possession of an elemental biology.
 The origins of Genasi people on Alaturmen are relatively unknown - often each Genasi has their own story of travel or amnesia.

-- You may live up to 200 years.
+- *Age* You may live up to 200 years.
-- You may weigh anywhere from 120 to 220 pounds.
+- *Weight* You may weigh anywhere from 120 to 220 pounds.
 - You may be anywhere from 4 to 7 feet tall.
 Your size is Medium.
 - Your base walking speed is 30 feet per round.
 - You gain your choice of the following, corresponding with the major Elemental Plane from which you or your ancestors hail;